comp-journalism/commentIQ/README.md

 ###  <a name="1"></a>1.
 Add Article
 ####
-For new articles, article text needs to be send via HTTP POST method and a auto generated ArticleID will be send in response.
-This Article ID needs to be kept note of in order to update the article or adding comment to the article in future.
+For new articles, article text needs to be sent via an HTTP POST method and an auto generated ArticleID will be sent in response.
+This Article ID needs to be kept track of in order to update the article or to add comments to the article in the future.
 <b>Note: </b> Article ID is crucial in order to get the comment score

 | Name   | Values and Notes           |